The basic definition of assault is an attack on the person of another, with evil intent to either cause injury or fear of injury.

 At the time of writing, parents and guardians of children are still allowed to hit their children in the interests of what is known as “reasonable chastisement”, or “justifiable assault”.
 This is not an unlimited right, though.
 The factors to be taken into account are set out in section 51 of the Criminal Justice (Scotland) Act 2003.
 In short, any physical chastisement has to be extremely limited.
 No shaking, blows to the head or use of implements.

-Plans for a “smacking ban” were widely reported in October 2017, but no legislation has been passed to that effect yet.
+Plans for a “smacking ban” were widely reported in October 2017, and eventually the Children (Equal Protection from Assault) (Scotland) Act was passed in October 2019.

 “Attacks” that occur within the bounds of sporting events are not assaults, due to the (presumed) lack of criminal intent.
 How else could boxing / MMA / Scottish football be allowed to carry on?
 Even “off the ball” incidents are rarely prosecuted, as they are generally just accepted (rightly or wrongly) to be “part of the game”, and best dealt with by sanction by the sport’s governing body.
 That said, there have been occasions when assault convictions have resulted from on-field incidents: